Slovakia women's national ball hockey team

-The Slovakia women's national ball hockey team is the women's national ball hockey team of Slovakia, and a member of the International Street and Ball Hockey Federation (ISBHF).
+The Slovakia women's national ball hockey team (Slovenské národné hokejbalové družstvo žien) represents the Czech Republic in international ball hockey competition.
+The team is organized by the Slovak Ball Hockey Union (Slovenská hokejbalová únia—SHbÚ) – a member of the International Street and Ball Hockey Federation (ISBHF) – and participates in the Ball Hockey World Championship.

 History

-The team has competed in every Women’s Ball Hockey World Championship since its inception in 2007, which was hosted in the Slovakian city of Ratingen.
-Slovakia would also serve as host country in 2011, with games contested in Bratislava.
-At the 2011 Worlds, Slovakia would capture its first-ever gold medal, defeating Canada in a 1-0 final.
+The team has competed in every Women's Ball Hockey World Championship since the inaugural tournament in 2007, which was hosted in Ratingen, Germany.

+Slovakia hosted the 2011 Worlds in Bratislava and the team captured its first gold medalat the tournament, after defeating Canada 1–0 in the final on home soil.